InventiDevelopment/cypress-demo/README.md

 ***THEN*** I can see the special text on the page

+## Tests

+For demo purposes we prepared different types of tests to show you what we can cover with Cypress in a really short time (20 MD)

+***Component tests*** - visual unit tests for real React/Vue/.. components can test functionality and design of your components separately as well as unit tests test different functions od your app
+***API tests*** - better solution is to use some special framework like JEST.
+But Cypress can manage API tests in a really cool way too.
+We can test xhr requests, responces and schemas directly from Cypress
+***Integration tests*** - tests based on mock data from fixure files allows you to test main app functionality with known data set.
+It is important to avoid flaky tests.
+***E2E tests*** - regression/smoke - high power tests that cover your code in the most efficient way.
+***Security test*** - e2e regression tests that help to check your app from security point of view, e.g. app behaivior in offline mode or robot attack to input form test.
+***Visual regression tests*** - TBD - tests that are based on screenshots comparation with help of third party tool like Percy.io is.
+Tests can help you to be sure that design of your app or components is stable.

 ## CI/CD

 Gitlab pipeline is set as a part of CI/CD delivery.
 We run all our tests right after every commit.
 There are 3 jobs: